Government to remove Chinese-linked security cameras

 “It’s important that we go through this exercise and make sure that our facilities are completely secure.”

-Asked if there was concern the removal of the cameras would negatively impact the relationship between the two countries, Prime Minister Anthony Albanese said “no”.
+Prime Minister Anthony Albanese denied removing the cameras would harm the Australia-China relationship.

 “We act in accordance with Australia’s national interest.
 We do so transparently.
-That’s what we’ll continue to do,” he told reporters in Canberra.
+That’s what we’ll continue to do,” he said in Canberra.

-Senator Paterson told reporters he was encouraged by Mr Marles’ comments as it was a “serious issue of national security”.
+In 2018, Australia was the first country to ban the Chinese communications behemoth Huawei from its 5G network – a move widely seen as key in souring diplomatic ties with Beijing.

+Two years ago, China’s deputy head of mission in Australia Wang Xining accused Australia of “conniving” with the US “in a very unethical, illegal, immoral suppression of Chinese companies.

 “We have no way of knowing whether images, audio or other data collected by these devices are being sent back to China and handed over to Chinese intelligence agencies,” he said.

-Senator Paterson first requested the information from the home affairs department in September, at which time he was told there was no way of knowing how many of the cameras were in operation across government.
+Senator Paterson first requested the information from the Home Affairs Department in September.
+At the time, he was told there was no way of knowing how many of the cameras were in use across government.

+Australian War Memorial chairman Kim Beazley this week confirmed several Chinese-made security cameras would be removed from the shrine out of an “abundance of caution”.

+“It’s not just in cameras … you’re pretty careful now with pretty well all your electronics,” he said on Wednesday.

 Comment on this story